patmood/vim_snake/README.md

 # WASM Snake

-Vim Snake written in Go and compiled to Web Assembly
+Vim Snake 2.0 is written in Go and compiled to Web Assembly.

+I originally built this site in 2013 using my extremely limited knowledge of javascript and ruby/sinatra.
+It was trivial to cheat and so the leaderboard was meaningless.
+This rewrite fixes those issues and taught me a bunch about new web technologies.

 ## Development